 Avoid these as they’re likely to lead to confusion or mean that your customers miss your FAQ page entirely.
 This could turn them away from your website and into the lap of your competitors.

-When customers come to your FAQ page, they’re not looking to read an essay – they want a concise, helpful answer to their question that will help them make a purchasing decision.
+When customers come to your FAQ page, they’re not looking to read an essay – they want a short and helpful answer to their question that will allow them to make a stress-free purchase decision.
 Make sure you actually answer the question and keep your answer as short as possible.

 4. Avoid Jargon